-What do select committees do?
+What do Overview and Scrutiny Committees do?

-Select committees cannot make decisions or take on individual complaints, but they can explore issues in depth and make recommendations to the council cabinet (decision makers) and other purchasers and providers of public services.
+Overview and Scrutiny Committees cannot make decisions or take on individual complaints, but they can explore issues in depth and make recommendations to the council cabinet (decision makers) and other purchasers and providers of public services.

-How do select committees organise their work?
+How do Overview and Scrutiny Committees organise their work?

 Meeting agendas and papers